zacharygraber/Dead-Pixels/README.md

 # Dead-Pixels
-A free and open source 2D game platform (in progress!) built in Java 14 with libGDX
+A free and open source 2D game platform (in progress!) built in Java 14 with libGDX.
+Many components of this project are very early, and there is no documentation written as of now.
+LibGDX provides a lightweight cross-platform OpenGL engine for games to run from; however, I found that it lacked in some development tools that I would have liked to have when using it.
+Therefrom came the birth of this project!